Azure/azure-powershell/src/MariaDb/docs/Az.MariaDb.md

 Gets information about a configuration of server.

 ### [Get-AzMariaDbConnectionString](Get-AzMariaDbConnectionString.md)
-Get connection string of a MariaDb under a given framework.
+Get connection string of a MariaDB under a given framework.

 ### [Get-AzMariaDbFirewallRule](Get-AzMariaDbFirewallRule.md)
 Gets information about a server firewall rule.